pelme/htpy/docs/static-typing.md

 # Static typing

-htpy was designed to be used with a typed code base.
+htpy was designed to be used with static typing.
 Since you define all your own data/components with regular Python, a static type checker like mypy will catch errors like this:

 ```python